dataeducator/UDLfromChatGPT/README.md

 |:-------------------|:--------------------------------------------------------------------------------|
 |Assessment(s):      | Students will be able to load, clean, and analyze data from a csv file in Python|
 |State Standard(s):  | Students will be able to load, clean, and analyze data from a csv file in Python|

+##Introduction:

+The first step in learning Python for data science is getting familiar with basic data types and variables.

+- Start by launching a Jupyter Notebook and creating a new cell.